andymedvedev/CTXTutorialEngine/README.md

 ## With carefull

-- If you want rename `MyEvent` class with different one then replace all occurences of this string in your project.
+If you want to rename `MyEvent` class with different one then replace all occurences of this string in your project.

 ## Contribute